-Mutual funds stabilise the investment.
-While one instrument may be risky, a more stable one would be less riskier and balance out the volatility of the whole fund.
+Mutual funds stabilize the investment.
+While one instrument may be risky, a more stable one would be less risky and balance out the volatility of the whole fund.
 This is what a fund manager takes care of.

 Types Of Mutual Funds

 There are broadly three types of mutual funds operating in India — Equity funds, debt funds, and balanced mutual funds.
 They are categorized on the basis of their asset allocation.
 Let’s understand each of them.

 As the name suggests, equity mutual funds invest in equity shares of companies.
 If a mutual fund invests at least 65% of its portfolio in equity instruments, then it will be categorized as an equity mutual fund.

 Although the returns of equity funds do depend on a variety of factors like economic situation, global sentiment, etc., it provides the highest returns among all types of mutual funds.
 Some examples of equity mutual funds are listed below:

 - Large-Cap Funds